rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="Why does uploading a file in the Cloud Control Panel set the Allow-Origin header on my container?" col="in" href="accordion9" >}}

-When you upload a file in the Cloud Control Panel, an `Allow-Origin` header is set on the container to support cross-origin resource sharing (CORS).
+When you upload a file in the Cloud Control Panel, an `Allow-Origin` header supports cross-origin resource sharing on the container.
+(CORS).
 Browsers prevent AJAX requests between different domains by default.
-Because the Cloud Files API and the Cloud Control Panel reside on different domains, CORS must be enabled to support uploads directly to a container.
+Because the Cloud Files API and the Cloud Control Panel reside on different domains, CORS must support uploads directly to a container.
 When the upload succeeds, the CORS headers are removed.

 By allowing the browser to upload directly to the Cloud Files API,